mikeumus/lightstep-guide/README.md

 </p>
 </details>

-## Group by http status code to see frequencies and latency percentiles per status code for an operation
+## See frequencies and latency percentiles per status code for an operation
 1. I query the relevant service, and (in this example) operation, then **group by** the `http.status_code` tag.
 I could do this globally or scoped to a particular arbitrary tag (ex. `tenant-id`, or `region`) to view across a section of data.

 <details><summary></summary>